icecoredynasty/icecoredynasty.github.io/_posts/2026-07-27-the-general-managers-guide-to-icecore.md

 Make decisions.

+You will learn the market by participating in it.

+You will understand salaries when you have to choose between two players.

+You will understand keepers when your first offseason arrives.

+You will understand rebuilding when your roster gives you a reason to consider it.

 The deeper systems become useful when you need them.

+You do not have to master IceCore before taking over a franchise.

+You just have to start thinking like its General Manager.

 **Build the roster.
 Manage the future.
 Let the players play.**